Berkeley-MDes/tdf-fa23-BobWei3598/weekly-reports/weekly_report_20230914.md

 <img width="100%" src="psd5.JPG"></img>
 There is space at the bottom for the charger and speaker, so I can charge my phone while using the stand, and the speaker's sound won't be blocked.

+Additionally, this phone stand has a unique and angular appearance that fits well with my desktop.

 ---